 inputs.
 In some contracts, for example, costs of major materials

-and supplies are escalated with one or more PPIs, while costs of labor
+and supplies are adjusted with one or more PPIs, while costs of labor

-are escalated with other BLS series such as the Employment Cost
+are adjusted with other BLS series such as the Employment Cost

-Index.3 In such cases, the escalation clause should specify the percentage weight given to
+Index.3 In such cases, the price adjustment clause should specify the percentage weight given to

-each index in calculating the total escalation amount.
+each index in calculating the total adjustment amount.
 (See detailed

 discussion under guideline (9)(d).)